If someone is a larger sleeper, they may have some trouble finding a mattress that is supportive and durable enough for them.

 Pick Saatva HD If …

-- You are a side sleeper- If you are a larger person and you sleep on your side, the Saatva HD should be the better match.
+- You are a side sleeper- The Saatva HD is best for side sleepers.
 The pillow-top design of the Saatva provides better pressure relief than the Big Fig. Heavier side sleepers should feel fantastic pressure relief on their shoulders and hips.

 - You want a luxury mattress- While the Saatva HD does cost more than the Big Fig, it does have a lot to offer.
 It has more of a luxury look and feel.
 In addition, it contains some more durable materials.
 It should be a luxury, longer-lasting mattress.